 Copies - are material objects, other than phonorecords, in which a work is fixed by any method now known or later developed, and from which the work can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
 The term “copies” includes the material object, other than a phonorecord, in which the work is, first fixed.Copyright Owner - The person or entity with exclusive rights comprised in a copyright to control the reproduction and distribution of a creative work.
 The copyright owner has exclusive rights to:

-The copyright owner may transfer any or all of these
+The copyright owner may transfer any or all of these rights to another party.

 Derivative Work - a work based upon one or more preexisting works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
 A work consisting of editorial revisions, annotations, elaborations, or other modifications, which, as a whole, represent an original work of authorship, is a “derivative work”.